She was very young then. And now, she is older. Not mature. But older.

 ‘Of course, I am going to be there.
 You didn’t have to ask.’

 And half an hour later, they got dressed and the smaller Niara was sitting by the holy fire in her abode, her father’s lap, to get her official name.

-Very later, when people had had their lunch and were lounging about in the hall, Shiv seeked a chance to talk to Ananda.
-But as everything seemed to be conspired against him, sooner than he could get a chance, all of his nieces and nephews rounded him, accosting him to sing a song.
+Very later, when people had had their lunch and were lounging about in the hall, Shiv sought a chance to talk to Ananda.
+But as everything seemed to have conspired against him, sooner than he could get a chance, all of his nieces and nephews rounded him, accosting him to sing a song.
 He had lost all interest in music now.
 But could he tell them that?
 Would they listen to him?
 Of course not.

-So he took out his old guitar he had gifted to Niara’s son and started humming.
+So he took his old guitar he had gifted to Niara’s son and started humming.
 People gathered, keen to be bound in the aura he created.
 He didn’t have his fan base for nothing.
 There were kids dancing, older relatives relaxing and the neighbors flocked around him with their daughters.
-Situations like these seemed to be tedious for her sister later, when these daughters were proposed for her brother.
+Situations like these seemed to be tedious for her sister later when these daughters were proposed for her brother.
 That very sister now stood, musing what she would say to them this time.
 Her brother seemed to be at a perfect age for marriage, and some of the proposals were worth considering.

 Nobody realized in their own personal musings when the sun went to set.

 Niara asked Shiv to take her relatives to the airport.
 And he was already out when Ananda got free from her packing and the chaos created around.
 She was visibly upset that he left without talking to her.
 But she couldn’t acknowledge it.
 Or believe it.
 She was determined to let this all go.
 Wasn’t that customary for them to move on?

 So she started for the airport without any further delay, and without waiting for anybody.
 She bade her goodbyes and came to the porch when Niara approached her.